Projects

 Remote Microscopy for Education

-In collaboration with the Live Cell Biotechnology Discovery Lab at the UC Santa Cruz Genomics Institute, I have provided the use of the microscope I am developing as a part of my PhD for livestreamed science education experiments.
+In collaboration with the Live Cell Biotechnology Discovery Lab at the UC Santa Cruz Genomics Institute, I have provided the use of a brightfield variant of the microscope described in the previous section for livestreamed science education experiments.
 This has taken the form of modifying and programming the microscope to capture brightfield images of cell cultures that have been chosen by the participating students and make the results accessible in near real-time online.
 We have collaborated with multiple schools in multiple countries as part of a broader initiative to make laboratory neuroscience more accessible in areas that don’t have the resources to perform these experiments themselves.
-We are still continuing to perform these experiments throught 2024.
+We are still continuing to perform these experiments throught 2026.

 My contribution to this work has been to provide and manage custom imaging equipment, software, and livestreaming.
-This work has resulted in contributions to two publications so far, with a paper about the design of the microscope itself still in development.
+This work has resulted in contributions three publications so far.

 Internet-connected cortical organoids for project-based stem cell and neuroscience education, eNeuro, 2023